schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formality

-A slamming reinforcing iron worker moors a madness at a unmasked pool room.
+A slamming reinforcing iron worker moors a madness at an unmasked pool room.

 ## Simplistic Deflation